 This unit can be taken as an elective in Education courses.
 It is not available as an elective in some other courses.
 Please check with your Faculty prior to enrolling in this unit.

 Literacy centres on effectively communicating in ways that are appropriate to the discipline, audience and purpose.
-In a world which is increasingly multimodal and digital, literacy also involves communicating with others using ICTs, multimedia, visual, musical and other forms appropriate to particular discipline areas.
-In this unit, you will learn about theories of language and literacy in terms of their implications for teaching and learning, and the literacy demands of various curriculum areas.
+In a world which is increasingly multimodal and digital, literacy also involves communicating with others using ICTs, multimedia, video, music and other forms appropriate to particular discipline areas.
+In this Unit, you will learn about theories of language and literacy in terms of their implications for teaching and learning, and the literacy demands of various curriculum areas.
 You will also demonstrate your knowledge of literacy as a cross-curriculum priority in the Australian Curriculum, which is why all teachers are now considered teachers of literacy.

 |Unit name||Foundations of Literacy: Processes and practices|